-In October 2015, the much talked about James Bond film featuring Daniel Craig, ‘Spectre’ hit the UK cinemas and we discovered that it like several of the past 007 films, there was a reference to the game of chess.
+In October 2015, the much talked about James Bond film featuring Daniel Craig, ‘Spectre’ hit the UK cinemas and we discovered that like many 007 films, there was a reference to the game of chess.

 There’s a history of chess appearing in the iconic James Bond series, including the famous scene in ‘From Russia With Love’, in which Bond villain Kronsteen is seen defeating his opponent in a chess match in Venice.